JCDecaux: North America

-Its North America division has its head office in 350 Fifth Avenue in Midtown Manhattan, New York City.
+Its North America division has its head office 350 Fifth Avenue in Midtown Manhattan, New York City.

 South America

 JCDecaux moved into Brazil and Argentina in 1998.
 The company is also a part of the outdoor market in Argentina, Uruguay (2000), and Chile (2001).
 JCDecaux won a contract for 1000 digital clocks in São Paulo (2012), completing the acquisition of 85% of EUMEX.

 Middle East and Africa

 The company's operation also covers the Middle East with offices established in Dubai and Abu Dhabi in the United Arab Emirates, Doha in Qatar, Tel Aviv in Israel, as well as Riyadh, Jeddah, Dammam and Madinah in Saudi Arabia.
 JCDecaux signed a 20-year exclusive street furniture contract to provide the City of Muscat, the capital of the Sultanate of Oman, with a wide range of advertising street furniture.

-JCDecaux is present in six African countries: Algeria (2007), Cameroon (2011), Côte d'Ivoire (2011), South Africa (2011), Tanzania (2016), Botswana (2016), and Nigeria (2017).